AidenH-dev/GetPlayAgeAPI_Expo/README.md

 ## Overview

 This repository documents the implementation and investigation of Google's Play Age Signals API (beta) in an Expo React Native application.
-It includes proof that the API is currently non-functional and won't be active until January 1, 2026.

-## Project Details

-- **Framework**: Expo (SDK 54)
-- **Platform**: Android
-- **Module**: Custom Expo module with Kotlin
-- **API**: Google Play Age Signals API `age-signals:0.0.1-beta01`

 ## The Issue